owid/owid-datasets/datasets/Global extreme poverty! Present and past since 1820 (Moatsos in OECD, 2021)/README.md

-# Global extreme poverty: Present and past since 1820 (Moatsos, 2021)
+# Global extreme poverty: Present and past since 1820 (Moatsos in OECD, 2021)

 The share in extreme poverty, estimated by Michail Moatsos based on the 'cost of basic needs'-approach.